“Almost everything will work again if you unplug it for a few minutes, including you.”

 Let’s consider the potential benefits of disconnecting for a set period of time.

-- You’ll have more free time to do things like read books, play outside, and share meals & conversation with friends.
+- You’ll have more free time to do things like read books, play outside, and share meals & conversations with friends.

 - You’ll start being less concerned about who is “following” or “liking” the content you share on social media.